Feel-ix-343/markdown-oxide/README.md

 ```

-1. Test it out!
-Go to definitions, get references, and more!
+*Test it out!
+Go to definitions, get references, and more!*

+> [!NOTE]
-NOTE: To get references on files, you must place your cursor/pointer on the first character of the first line of the file, and then get references.
+> To get references on files, you must place your cursor/pointer on the first character of the first line of the file, and then get references.
 (In VSCode, you can also use the references code lens)

 ## Note on Linking Syntax

-The linking syntax is that of obsidian's and can be found here https://help.obsidian.md/Linking+notes+and+files/Internal+links
+The linking syntax is that of Obsidian's and can be found here https://help.obsidian.md/Linking+notes+and+files/Internal+links

 Generally, this is [[relativeFilePath(#heading)?(|display text|)?]] e.g. [[articles/markdown oxide#Features|Markdown Oxide Features]] to link to a heading in `Markdown Oxide.md` file in the `articles` folder or [[Obsidian]] for the `Obsidian.md` file in the root folder.